-- (1) The arrangement of mooring lines showing number of lines (N) - (2) The minimum breaking strength of each mooring line (MBL) - (3) The acceptable environmental conditions as given in IACS Recommendation No. 10 "Anchoring, Mooring and Towing Equipment" for the recommended minimum breaking strength of mooring lines for ships with Equipment Number EN > 2000: - (A) 30 second mean wind speed from any direction. $(v_w$ or v_w^ according to IACS Recommendation No. 10) - (B) Maximum current speed acting on bow or stern (±10°). - 3.
-The information as given in 2. is to be incorporated into the pilot card in order to provide the pilot proper information on harbour and other towing operations.
+- (1) The arrangement of mooring lines showing number of lines (N) - (2) The ship design minimum breaking load (MBLSD) (2022)

+- (3) The acceptable environmental conditions refer for minimum conditions to IACS Recommendation No. 10 "Anchoring, Mooring and Towing Equipment" for the recommended ship design minimum breaking load for ships with Equipment Number EN > 2000: (2022) - (A) 30 second mean wind speed from any direction. ( $v_w$ or $v_w^$ according to IACS Recommendation - (B) Maximum current speed acting on bow or stern (±10°). - 3.
+The information as given in 2, is to be incorporated into the pilot card in order to provide the pilot proper information on harbour and other towing operations.